mgrahamjo/MJ-Slider/README.md

 A simple JavaScript slider.

 Anything can go in your slides.
-Little buttons show up so you can jump to any slide.
-The slideshow pauses when you do that.
+Has optional navigation and next/previous links.

+usage:

+$('.selector').mjSlider({
+	interval: 5000,
+	showNav: true,
+	showArrows: true
+});